dboulytchev/miniKanren-coq/README.md

     - DenotationalSemSLD.v -- denotational semantics
     - OperationalSemSLD.v -- operational semantics for SLD resolution with cuts
     - SoundnessSLD.v -- soundness of SLD resolution with cuts
+- The subfolder 'src/FairConjunction' contains the specification of semantics for fair conjunction:
+    - AngelicSemantics.c -- angelic semantics

 The folder 'extracted' contains reference interpreters extracted from the Coq specification:

 - interleaving_interpreter.hs -- the code extracted from interleaving search semantics (from src/InterleavingSearch/OperationalSem.v)